Shared by Amber at ShineSheets.com

-Surprisingly, it’s not only about going to work or school.
+Surprisingly, it’s not only about having to deal with your day or going to work / school.

-Turns out our cortisol (stress hormone) levels are higher in the morning because our body is using this hormone to wake us up (thanks, bod!).
+Turns out our cortisol (stress hormone) levels are higher in the morning because our body is using this hormone to wake us up (thanks, body!).

 Through the years, my morning routine has changed many times.